kynanvwright/rule-post/README.md

 - Check which widgets/screens are still in use, delete as required
 - Look for edge cases where RC speeds up stage end and team response gets stuck.
   - Need to block submission in that case so it doesn't end up getting published in the next round, or alongside the RC without them reading it.
+- If I rapidly change who I'm logged in as, it keeps the old user data (e.g. getting confused about whether I'm RC or not)
+  - might be unique to local version, also not a common issue

 ## Other Notes
 - Check how it looks on various devices